 Silex World Introduces Integrated Critical Materials Infrastructure Platform for Allied Manufacturing Supply Chains

-Integrated platform combines refining, traceability and modular processing to support resilient allied critical materials supply chains.
+Silex World combines refining, recovery and traceability into a distributed infrastructure model for resilient critical materials supply chains.

 The platform combines Silex World’s alkali-based recovery process, continuous low-energy conversion technology, modular micro-refinery architecture, and digital traceability systems into a deployable infrastructure framework intended to support regionalised production of rare earth elements and strategic metals.